matpiwowarski/NYC-Restaurant-Inspection-Assistant/README.md

 My focus was on solving the complex data engineering challenges:

 - **Noise Reduction**: Distilled a massive inspection CSV file down to just ~231 unique, meaningful violation descriptions.
-- **Resilient Parsing**: Built a custom parser for the `Health Code` PDF that handles nested legal structures, inconsistent formatting, human errors, and "floating" headers to ensure clean, semantic chunks for embedding.
+- **Resilient Parsing**: Built a custom parser for the `Health Code` PDF that handles nested legal structures, inconsistent formatting, human errors, etc. to ensure clean, semantic chunks for embedding.

 ### Evaluation Strategy